zavilev/NMDj/README.md

 ### Dependencies

-To run NMDj, you need the following python packages installed:
+To run NMDj, you need the following python dependencies:

+- python (tested with 3.8)
-- pandas (tested with 1.52)
+- pandas (tested with 1.5.2)
 - gtfparse (tested with 2.5.0)
 - numpy (tested with 1.24.4)
 - biopython (tested with 1.81)